 Why did the person leave his previous job?
 It’s okay for people to seek for higher salaries and geographically close workplaces.
 But what if the candidate was fired for being simply unprofessional and unreliable?
 Asking for references from the previous employers is highly recommended.

-Sound health is the guarantee that a person is full of energy to fulfill goals.
+Sound health is the guarantee that a person is full of energy to fulfil goals.
 You won’t have to sign sick leave certificates every month – healthy workers are more reliable.
 Let’s not forget about stress-resistance – psychological health also matters.

 Is it easy to find an ideal employee?
 No one is perfect – we all have complex personalities.
 A worthy HR specialist should take all factors into account and be able to find a person with more or less balanced traits.